python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_GRC_FM_Receiver.md

 - In our experience, the osmocom Source's Bandwidth parameter only works if you set it during runtime.
 Ask if you'd like to know details.

+- The purpose of the `hardware_filter` is to avoid aliasing.
+For more info, see [this lesson](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch02_Basics/034_Oversampling_Undersampling.md).

 ### Questions

 - Why did we pick the given `Start` and `Stop` for the `center_freq_slider`?